4th Brigade Combat Team, 1st Infantry Division: Activation

 On 12 January 2006, the 4th Brigade Combat Team held its activation ceremony.
 The activation was part of the transformation of the US Army to a new modular force structure.
 Under the new force structure, all divisions would activate a fourth maneuver brigade and otherwise reorganize their other assets.
 Formations representing the 2nd Battalion, 16th Infantry; 1st Battalion, 28th Infantry; 1st Squadron, 4th Cavalry; 2nd Battalion, 32nd Field Artillery; 4th Brigade Special Troops Battalion; and 701st Brigade Support Battalion, participated in the ceremony, which signified the transfer of the brigade from inactive to active status.
 The brigade was expected to be combat ready in 12 months after its activation.
 When the brigade was fully functioning, 3,500 soldiers and 1,700 family members were expected to call Fort Riley, Kansas home.

 Operation Iraqi Freedom

 In 2007, 2nd Squadron, 4th Cavalry and the 610th Brigade Support Battalion were reflagged as the 1st Squadron, 4th Cavalry and the 701st Brigade Support Battalion respectively.

-The 4th Brigade Combat Team deployed from Fort Riley to the Middle East in support of Operation Iraqi Freedom in February 2007.
+In February 2007, 4 IBCT deployed from Fort Riley to Baghdad, Iraq, as the second of five Surge brigades ordered to the Iraqi capital by President Bush.
+In 2010, the brigade received the Valorous Unit Award for its deployment from February 2007 to April 2008.

-In August 2009, The 4th Brigade deployed again to the Salah ad Din Province, Iraq in support of Operation Iraqi Freedom.
+In August 2009, The 4th Brigade deployed again to the Salah ad Din Province, Iraq with the 1st Squadron 4th Cavalry going to Nineveh Province, Iraq in support of Operation Iraqi Freedom.